syntaxwhisper/music-library-guide/README.md

 The exact values are ultimately a matter of personal preference, but maintaining consistency across the entire collection is more important than choosing any particular genre strategy.

+> [!NOTE]
-One limitation of this configuration is worth noting.
+> One limitation of this configuration is worth noting.
 Setting the minimum genre usage threshold to 90% means that Picard will only assign a genre if that genre has very strong consensus in the MusicBrainz database for that specific release.
 For well-documented releases this works well, but for less common recordings (live albums, regional releases, obscure artists) the threshold may be too high, and some albums may end up with no genre at all.

-If you notice that a significant portion of your library remains untagged after processing, lowering the threshold to 70% or 80% will produce more genre assignments while still filtering out low-confidence tags.
+> If you notice that a significant portion of your library remains untagged after processing, lowering the threshold to 70% or 80% will produce more genre assignments while still filtering out low-confidence tags.
 Alternatively, genres can always be assigned manually in Picard for individual releases.

 ## Cover Art Settings